Showing posts with label leadership. Show all posts

 When a Confederate sharpshooter's bullet struck an officer standing near the president, those around Lincoln urged him to take cover.
 Whether it was General Horatio Wright who politely asked him to withdraw, or a young Oliver Wendell Holmes Jr. who allegedly shouted "Get down, you damn fool!", the message was clear: the president's life was in immediate danger.

 But Lincoln had come to Fort Stevens for a reason.
 As historian Charles Bracelen Flood observed, "It became a remarkable scene: the commander-in-chief at the head of his marching soldiers and a great crowd of civilians, all headed out of the city along a wooded road toward the thunderclaps of cannon fire."
-Lincoln understood that leadership sometimes requires physical presence—that showing up, even at personal risk, sends a message no speech can convey.
+Lincoln understood that leadership sometimes requires physical presence and showing up, even at personal risk, sends a message no speech can convey.

 This wasn't recklessness.
 It was calculated courage.
 Lincoln knew that his presence at Fort Stevens would inspire the soldiers defending the capital and reassure a frightened civilian population.
 As one of his closest confidantes, Orville Browning, later recorded, "The President is in very good feather this evening.
 He seems not in the least concerned about the safety of Washington."
 Lincoln's calm in the face of danger became a source of strength for others.

-As we head into 2024—an election year that promises to test our democratic institutions once again—Lincoln's example feels particularly instructive.
+As we head into 2024, an election year that promises to test our democratic institutions once again, Lincoln's example feels particularly instructive.
 In an era when political leadership too often means retreating to safe spaces, echo chambers, and carefully managed appearances, the image of a president willing to share genuine risk with those he leads offers a stark contrast.

 The Moral Turning Point